The-OpenROAD-Project/OpenLane/README.md

 # Prerequisites
 At a minimum:

+- GNU Make
+- Python 3.6 with PIP
+    - Click 7.0+, Pyyaml: `python3 -m pip install pyyaml click>=7`

+To build the Sky130 PDK you also need:
+- Git 2.35+

+## Using the Docker Image
 - Docker 19.03.12+
-- GNU Make
-- Python 3.6+ with PIP
-- Click, Pyyaml: `python3 -m pip install pyyaml click>=7`

-For building Sky130 PDK you also need:
-- Git 2.35+: `git --version`

-## Containerless Install
+## Containerless/Local Installations
 Please see [here](./docs/source/local_installs.md).

 # Setting Up OpenLane